Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Numerical Results

 Ng presents several knots in \cite{LegendrianKnotAtlas} that are \textit{possibly} Legendrian simple but not confirmed.
-For completeness we used our scripts on these knots as well and found several knots with identical Jones polynomials, but again all had differeing Khovanov polynomials.
-These are listed in Tab.~\ref{fig:conj_leg_simp_knots} ($m$ indicates the knots mirror).
+For completeness we used our scripts on these knots as well and found several knots with identical Jones polynomials, but again all had differing Khovanov polynomials.
+Extending our search from 19 to 20 crossings only introduced one Jones collision: the knot \texttt{bfINqJaKLTGHPRsCeMDo} has the same Jones polynomial as the \texttt{K11n118} knot, but the Khovanov homologies differ.
+All such matches are listed int Tab.~\ref{fig:conj_leg_simp_knots} ($m$ indicates the knots mirror).
+Note this table also includes knots that are conjectured to be transversely simple.
+The tables for the Khovanov polynomials are given in Appendix C.